A summary of key information for the competition can be found below.

 These two main objectives must be approached in an integrated way.
 To help with this, the competition defines ten design principles that the teams are invited to consider when developing their project.
-More information about each of these 10 principles may be found in the rules and regulations document and in the Guidance to design a green and thriving neighbourhood that will be available soon on this website.
+More information about each of these 10 principles may be found in the rules and regulations document and in the Guidance to design a green and thriving neighbourhood available on this website.

 10 - Green economy

 The teams are invited to consider all 10 principles while developing their project.
 However, it is important for teams to focus on the principles that are most appropriate for the site.
 In the Site Form, each city has indicated specific environmental priorities and objectives for its site.

 To register for the competition participating teams must complete a Team Form by 15 April 2021 at 5 pm Coordinated Universal Time (UTC).

 Content of the Final Projects

 The final proposals will include four (4) different documents which must be submitted by Thursday 27 May 2021 at 5 pm Coordinated Universal Time (UTC) - note that the calendar may differ for some cities, please refer to the pages dedicated to each site